sarabenali88/IoT/docs/research_market/research_to_market.md

 looks like this:
 ![website_design](../assets/website.png)

-I want to ask three people on their opinions on my website.
-I want ask for their opinion by asking these five questions.
+I want to ask four people on their opinions on my website.
+I want ask for their opinion by asking three questions and giving them 2 tasks.

 1. What are your initial thoughts about the website design?
 2. What do you think of the card design that has your appointment details?
 3. Is it easy to understand what you need to do?
-4. Is it easy to create a new appointment?
+4. Can you create an appointment to your choice?
-5. Is it easy to delete a created appointment?
+5. Can you delete one of the appointments?

 #### First Person:
 I let the first person try out my website.
 I first wanted to see if she would understand the purpose of the website, so